talsan/foolcalls/README_Quant.md

 # The Quantsplainer

+`README_Quant.md` provides quantitative context behind the code.
+If you want to learn more about the technical elements and usage patterns, visit `README.md`.

 ## Background
 Quarterly Earnings Calls provide a forum for company management to summarise their recent performance and answer questions from all interested parties (institutional investors, analysts, etc.) about the fundamental health and future prospects of the company.